Do you use Excel to manage projects? If so, these project management Excel templates are for you!

 Plaky project management software

-Aside from that, Excel is prone to human error — you can inadvertently hide a column or a row or change something in a formula.
-Plus, since it doesn’t offer an activity log, you may never find out what exactly happened or how to solve a problem (even though it may be a tiny mistake).
+Additionally, Excel is prone to human error — you can inadvertently hide a column or change a formula, and you may never find out what exactly happened due to the lack of an activity log.

 Track all the changes in Plaky’s activity log